athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 each number of filters to be compared.
 From the plot, we can see the trend upward in terms of median classification accuracy (orange line on the box) with the increase in the number of feature maps.
-We do see a dip at 64 feature maps (the default or baseline in our experiments),

-which is surprising, and perhaps a plateau in accuracy across 32, 128, and 256 filter maps.
+We do see a dip at 64 feature maps (the default or baseline in our experiments), which is surprising, and perhaps a plateau in accuracy across 32, 128, and 256 filter maps.
 Perhaps 32 would be a more stable configuration.

 ![](./images/530-58.png)

 #### Size of Kernel

 The size of the kernel is another important hyperparameter of the 1D CNN to tune.
-The kernel

-size controls the number of time steps consider in eachreadof the input sequence, that is then projected onto the feature map (via the convolutional process).
+The kernel size controls the number of time steps consider in each read of the input sequence, that is then projected onto the feature map (via the convolutional process).
 A large kernel size means a less rigorous reading of the data, but may result in a more generalized snapshot of the input.
 We can use the same experimental setup and test a suite of different kernel sizes in addition to the